 \section{Related Work}

 \myparagraph{Text-to-Image Diffusion Model} T2I diffusion models generate images by progressively refining noisy inputs guided by textual information.
 They leverage a CLIP text encoder \cite{radford2021clip} to derive a conditioning vector $\mathbf{c}$ from the input text.
 This $\mathbf{c}$ plays an important role in guiding the generation process to produce images aligned with the prompt’s semantics.

-\paragraph{Backdoor Attacks on T2I Diffusion Models.} Backdoor attacks on T2I diffusion models can be grouped by the component they compromise.
+\myparagraph{Backdoor Attacks on T2I Diffusion Models} Backdoor attacks on T2I diffusion models can be grouped by the component they compromise.
 Text-encoder–based attacks (Rickrolling~\citep{Struppek_2023_ICCV} and Textual Inversion~\citep{huang2024personalization}) manipulate the text embeddings such that the semantics of the trigger token are aligned with those of the target token.
 U-Net–based attacks (VillanDiffusion~\citep{chou-etal-2023-villandiffusion} and EvilEdit~\citep{wang2024eviledit}) manipulate the denoising process in the U-Net, causing specific trigger tokens to steer generation toward attacker-chosen content.
 Such attacks often produce broader concept hijacking, where a wide semantic neighborhood around the trigger is mapped to the target image.

-\paragraph{Backdoor Defenses for T2I Diffusion Models} There are currently two backdoor defenses available for T2I diffusion models.
+\myparagraph{Backdoor Defenses for T2I Diffusion Models} There are currently two backdoor defenses available for T2I diffusion models.
 T2IShield~\citep{wang2024t2ishield} observes an assimilation phenomenon where cross-attention maps exhibit unusual consistency on backdoored samples.
 However, this phenomenon does not appear in Textual Inversion or EvilEdit, and therefore T2IShield is ineffective against these attacks.
 UFID~\citep{guan2025ufid}, detects unusual consistency in generated images under minor input perturbations.
 This approach works well for attacks that hijack the entire image (e.g., VillanDiffusion) but is less effective for attacks that manipulate only parts of the image (e.g. Textual Inversion).
 In summary, while these approaches are effective in their target settings, they struggle to cover heterogeneous attack families simultaneously, motivating complementary, plug-and-play strategies like ours that operate purely in text space.
 For more discussion on input text manipulations, please refer to Appendix~\ref{sec:more related works}.